sanger-pathogens/assorted-sub-workflows/preprocessing/README.md

 ### Tandem repeat filtering (TRF)

-If enabled by specifying `--run_trf true` Tandem Repeat Finder (TRF) is run to identify and remove reads with excessive tandem repeats (two or more adjacent, approximate copies of a pattern of nucleotides).
+If enabled by specifying `--run_trf true`, Tandem Repeat Finder (TRF) is run to identify and remove reads with excessive tandem repeats (two or more adjacent, approximate copies of a pattern of nucleotides).
 This helps reduce artifacts caused by repetitive sequences that may interfere with mapping or assembly.

 ### Host read removal